ArtemLeo/ArtemLeo/README.md

 ---

-▪️ I am a goal-oriented software engineer specializing in Python.
-I have experience working in both a small startup environment and a mid-sized company with up to 100 employees.<br>
+▪️ I am a motivated software engineer specializing in Python.
+I have experience in both small startups and mid-sized companies with up to 100 employees.<br>
-▪️ During this time, I have completed several projects that highlight my expertise in Python, object-oriented programming (OOP), Flask, FastAPI, Django REST, business analysis, dashboard development, and the use of relational databases.<br>
+▪️ During this time, I have completed several projects that highlight my expertise in Python, object-oriented programming (OOP), Flask, FastAPI, Django REST and relational database usage.<br>
-▪️ My GitHub also showcases projects in data analytics and machine learning.
-Over the past two years, I have developed the ability to adapt to challenges and significantly enhanced my time management skills.<br>
+▪️ My GitHub also showcases projects and technologies I’ve used.
+Over the past year, I have developed my ability to adapt to challenges and greatly improved my time management skills.<br>

 ---